Saisathvik07/Analyzing-Coffee-Quality-Data-with-Power-BI/README.md

 Category One defects are primary defects that can be perceived through visual inspection of the coffee beans.
 These defects include Black beans, sour beans, insect-damaged beans, fungus-damaged beans, etc.

 Category Two defects are secondary defects that are more subtle and can only be detected through tasting.
 These defects include Over-fermentation, staleness, rancidness, chemical taste, etc.

+Analysis Performed On The Dataset

+1.Data Importing

+2.Data Transformation

+3.Visualizations